viveKing21/vivatech-assignment/README.md

 For detailed information about the application and its components, refer to the [Solution Document](link-to-solution-document).

 Feel free to reach out if you have any questions or issues.

+## Configuration

+- Backend

+Update applicaion.properties file with your sql and smtp.mail details

+- Frontend

+Update utils/Axios.js base url of the API